jhsu98/ifb-wrapper/README.md

 import ifb
 ```

-To create an API object, pass the server name, client id, and client secret to `ifb.IFB()`
+To create an API object, pass the server name, client id, and client secret to `IFB()`

 ```
 from ifb import IFB